-One of the biggest complaints drivers have about their cars is poor fuel economy, or more specifically that the car uses a lot more fuel than the manufacturer’s figures suggest.
+One of the biggest complaints drivers have about their cars is poor fuel economy, or more specifically that the car uses a lot more petrol or diesel than the manufacturer’s figures suggest.
 The Car Expert is here to explain why.

 Every new car in the UK has three official fuel consumption (fuel economy) ratings – Urban, Extra-Urban and Combined.
 Urban is supposed to represent city driving, Extra-Urban represents country roads and motorways, and Combined represents an overall figure.
 But most motorists will tell you that they are unable to get anywhere near their car’s official fuel economy figures, and it usually drives them mad.